If the money in your bank account always seems to be low, you may need to review your personal finances on a more regular basis.

 1. Tracking Spending

-When the money from your paycheck seems to slip away, it’s often because there’s no household budget in place.
-That means there’s no priorities set for where the money should go and no guidelines to follow.
+If the money from your paycheck seems to magically disappear soon after it lands in your checking account, it’s likely because you don’t have any type of budget in place.
+That means you haven’t set any priorities for where the money should go or any guidelines to follow.

 Before putting together a budget, it can help to track what you spend money on.
 That includes everything from rent to groceries to prescriptions and subscriptions.
-To simplify the process you can use a budget and spending tracker.
+To simplify the process, you might use a budgeting app that syncs with your accounts and automatically tracks and categorizes your spending.

-Once you see how much you spend and on what, you can use that information to set up a budget.
-During this time you may want to keep checking your spending daily, or at least weekly, to see if your expectations were realistic and if you’re staying on target.
+Once you see how much you spend and on what, you can use that information to set up a basic budget.
+During this time, you may want to keep checking your spending at least weekly, to see if your expectations were realistic and if you’re staying on target.

-When you’re trying to get your finances under control, you might decide to check your budget every day to be sure you’re following through on the plan or if it needs adjusting.
+When you’re trying to get your finances under control, you might decide to review your budget monthly to be sure you’re following through on the plan or if it needs adjusting.
 This can also help you avoid budgeting mistakes.
 But there may come a time when you feel as though you’ve got a solid, doable strategy, and you can cut back on how often you check your stats.

 Some people do an annual budget review using information from the past year to adjust for the year ahead.
-They might also do a quarterly or annual review as part of a larger financial evaluation that includes checking their credit report.
+This might be part of a larger financial evaluation that includes checking their credit report.

-Others are more comfortable with a monthly checkup so they can nimbly make changes as new expenses and life changes come up.
+Others are more comfortable with quarterly or semi-annual checkups so they can nimbly make changes as new expenses and life changes come up.
 Decide what time frame works best for you.

 3. Monitoring Savings

-It can be tough to stay motivated to reach a savings goal, whether it’s putting aside money for a vacation, building an emergency fund, investing for the future in an IRA, or all of the above.
+It can be tough to stay motivated to reach a savings goal, whether it’s putting aside money for a vacation, building an emergency fund, investing for the future in a retirement fund, or all of the above.

-Just as reviewing your spending regularly may help you stay on track, checking our savings monthly, or even weekly or daily, can reinforce the effort.
+Just as reviewing your spending regularly may help you stay on track, checking our savings monthly or quarterly can reinforce the effort.
 It can be satisfying and rewarding to watch your bank balance increase.
-You might also want to look into opening a high-yield online bank account so that your savings can grow and earn even more for you.
+You might also want to look into opening a high-yield savings account so that your savings can grow and earn even more for you.

 4. Following Investments